123 Park Ave, Abington, MA 02351, USA

 Owned By: Town of Abington

-Island Grove is the crown jewel of Abington’s public parks.
-This historic 53-acre property was the location of Abolitionist meetings in the mid-1800s.
-Located on a pond-like section of the Shumatuscacant River, with both open and forested areas, as well as 1 mile of walking trails, swimming, fishing, ice skating, memorials, and a playground.
+Island Grove Park in Abington is a historic 53-acre property was the location of Abolitionist meetings in the mid-1800s.
+It is located on a pond-like section of the Shumatuscacant River, with both open and forested areas, as well as 1 mile of walking trails, swimming, fishing, ice skating, memorials, and a playground.
 Small non-motorized boats are permitted.
 Stroller-friendly in some areas.

 FISHING ADVISORY: It’s important to know that some of our freshwater fisheries are contaminated with mercury, PFAS and/or other concerning substances.
 The Massachusetts Department of Public Health maintains an online database with up-to-date advisories regarding fish consumption, sorted by location.
 We recommend you consult this valuable resource when planning a fishing excursion.